Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### Crew

 - Vinifera allows customizing how many crew will exit a unit upon its death.
-Crew will only exit if `Crewed=yes`, even if `CrewCount` is set to a number grater than 0.
+Crew will only exit if `Crewed=yes`, even if `CrewCount` is set to a number greater than 0.

 In `RULES.INI`:
 ```ini